-- (27) Upon receipt of an application, Arts Council Norway will assess whether the information requirements for compensation are fulfilled, but will not perform further ex ante control of the information provided.
-However, Arts Council Norway will perform ex post control. - (28) To that end, all necessary documentation to confirm that the beneficiary fulfils the conditions under the measure must be provided upon request from Arts Council Norway.
-Such documentation shall include the budget for the event, the actual costs and revenues of the event, relevant contracts (including insurance contracts) and verified accounts from previous comparable events. - (29) The documentation requirements are the same for all applicants.
-However, beneficiaries who have received compensation exceeding NOK 1 000 000 must be able to provide auditor approval of the calculation of the aid amount.
-For beneficiaries with aid amounts below this threshold, it is sufficient that the accounts are certified by its CEO or Chairman. - (30) Arts Council Norway will perform ex post control of all aid exceeding EUR 800 000 (approx. NOK 9 million).
-12 Arts Council Norway will further perform ex post controls of aid below this threshold based on a risk assessment of the beneficiary, and the information provided in the application.
-Arts Council Norway will base the assessment, inter alia, on whether the compensation results in a profit and the size of the aid amount.
-Larger aid awards are therefore more likely to be subject to control. - (31) To ensure that there is no overcompensation, Arts Council Norway will assess, ex post, whether the actual profit for the cancelled event in question is reasonable.
+- (28) Upon receipt of an application, the NGFA will assess whether the information requirements for compensation are fulfilled, but will not perform further ex ante control of the information provided.
+However, the NGFA will perform ex post control. - (29) To that end, all necessary documentation to confirm that the beneficiary fulfils the conditions under the measure must be provided upon request from the NGFA.
+Such documentation shall include the budget for the event, the actual costs and revenues of the event, relevant contracts (including insurance contracts) and verified accounts from previous comparable events. - (30) The documentation requirements are the same for all applicants.
+However, beneficiaries who have received compensation exceeding NOK 1 000 000 must be able to provide an auditor approval of the calculations of the aid amount.
+For beneficiaries with aid amounts below this threshold, it is sufficient that the accounts are certified by its CEO or Chairman. - (31) The NGFA will perform ex post control of all aid exceeding EUR 800 000 (approx. NOK 9 million).
+The NGFA will also perform ex post controls aid below this threshold based on a risk assessment of the beneficiary and the information provided in the application.
+The NFGA will base the assessment, inter alia, on whether the compensation results in a profit and the size of the aid amount.
+Larger aid awards are therefore more likely to be subject to control. - (32) To ensure that there is no overcompensation, the NGFA will assess, ex post, whether the actual profit for the cancelled event in question is reasonable.
 For events held regularly or semi-regularly, this will entail benchmarking against accounted profits from the same event in previous years.
 If the event has not been held before (or the event has changed significantly), a benchmark exercise may be carried out by checking profits from similar events.
-If the benchmarking exercise reveals a deviation between the benchmark and the actual profit that the beneficiary is left with as a result of the compensation, the difference shall be recovered unless the deviation can be sufficiently substantiated.
+If the benchmarking exercise reveals a deviation between the benchmark and the actual profit that the beneficiary is left with as a result of the compensation, the difference shall be recovered, unless the deviation can be sufficiently substantiated. - (33) Unjustified or excessive compensation resulting from incomplete or incorrect information supplied by a beneficiary, or an error made by the granting authority, will be recovered.